feilipu/miniAVRfreeRTOS/readme.md

 * WDTO_120MS
 * WDTO_250MS
 * WDTO_500MS

-The 8-bit AVR Timer0 has been added as an option for the experienced user.
-Please examine the source code to figure out how to use it.

 There are [multiple options for configuring the heap in freeRTOS](https://www.freertos.org/a00111.html).
 Please read the freeRTOS descriptions for the appropriate solution relevant to the application.
 Heap 3 has been implemented for this repository.